EduardoZepeda/coffee-bytes-hugo/content/posts/como-mejorar-el-rendimiento-de-una-aplicacion-hecha-en-django/index.en.md

 Gunicorn is the most widely used Python WSGI HTTP server for Django applications.
 But it is not asynchronous, consider combining it with one of its asynchronous counterparts: hypercorn or uvicorn.
 The latter implements gunicorn workers.

-### Configure gunicorn correctly
+### How many workers should gunicorn use?

 Make sure you are using the correct gunicorn workers, according to the number of cores in your processor.

 They recommend setting the workers to (2 x number of cores) + 1.
-According to the documentation, **with 4-12 workers you can serve from hundreds to thousands of requests per second**, so that should be enough for a medium to large scale website.
+According to the documentation **with 4-12 workers you can serve from hundreds to thousands of requests per second**, so that should be enough for a medium to large scale website.

 ## Improve the performance of your serializers